jbdamask/wkid-smaaht/README.md

     <img src="images/what-is-aws.png" alt="Allow" width="500"/>

-### 3. AWS configuration

 Did you make it here?
 Sweet.
 Read on.

 A production Slack application probably shouldn't run on your laptop.
 It should run in a container in your AWS account.
 This section will walk you through creating a Docker image, publishing it to an AWS Elastic Container Registry (ECR) repository and running it as a serverless application that's always on.

-Go ahead and stop localapp.py by hitting Ctrl c
+Go ahead and stop localapp.py by hitting Ctrl c.

+**Create Docker image**

+### 3. AWS configuration

-1. First, let's put your Slack tokens and OpenAI key in AWS Secrets Manager (you certainly wouldn't want to check them into your code base...*right?!*)
+1. Let's put your Slack tokens and OpenAI key in AWS Secrets Manager (you certainly wouldn't want to check them into your code base...*right?!*)
     - Follow this step if you're comfortable with bash scripts, otherwise you can create these secrets in  AWS Secrets Manager using the AWS GUI.
         - Make bash script executable and run
             ```
             chmod +x scripts/create_secrets.sh
-            ./scripts/create_secrets
+            ./scripts/create_secrets.sh
             ```
+2.